angelfaraldo/GS_API/README.md

 #Use 'Dataset' to extract the MIDI file

-dataset = GSDataset(midiFolder=defaultMidiFolder, midiGlob="motown.mid", midiMap=GSIO.generalMidiMap, checkForOverlapped=True)
+dataset = Dataset(midiFolder=defaultMidiFolder, midiGlob="motown.mid", midiMap=io.generalMidiMap, checkForOverlapped=True)

 #use the function'splitInEqualLengthPatterns' to split the
 #contents of the dataset and to set the minimum "grain" or "timeframe" of the analysis